dcasati/kubernetes-the-hard-way/docs/09-bootstrapping-kubernetes-workers.md

 ## Prerequisites

 The commands in this lab must be run on each worker instance: `worker-0`, `worker-1`, and `worker-2`.
-Login to each worker instance using the `gcloud` command.
+Login to each worker instance from the jumpbox host .
 Example:

 ```
-gcloud compute ssh worker-0
+ ssh worker-0
 ```

 ## Provisioning a Kubernetes Worker Node